 What you see there is a pile of heavy Succah parts, mostly metal rods that hold up the Succah.
 I would guess that the weight of that pile is over 500 pounds.
+It could be half a ton.
 And it sits all year long on top of a rickety closet that contains water meters.
-It's held up there by who knows what?
-Some cable attached to small hooks that are screwed into the wall.
+It's held up there by thin cable attached to small hooks that are screwed into the wall.
 Children play underneath it.
 I see danger, but that's the Israel way of doing things.

-Another form of danger is wires all over the place and open electronics cabinets.
+Another form of danger is wires sticking out of walls and open electronics cabinets.

 Cabinets struggle to stay closed here because everything is so junky and never replaced.